Painful Urination After Sex: What Does it Mean?

-Painful urination after ejaculation can happen as a result of skin condition, UTI, prostate problems, Medicine or chemical sensitivity and more.
+Painful urination after ejaculation can happen as a result of a skin condition, UTI, prostate problems, medicine, and more.

-External causes of burning feelings during urination after ejaculation include:
+Potential causes of burning urethra after ejaculation include:

 Prostate problems

-In many cases, problems with this gland can make it painful to urinate after ejaculation.
+In many cases, problems with the prostate gland can make it hurt to pee after ejaculation.
 One of the problems is prostatitis, inflammation of the prostate gland.

-One of the most common symptoms of this condition is dysuria, i.e., pain when urinating.
+One of the most common symptoms of prostatitis is dysuria, i.e., pain when urinating.
 Men also experience pelvic pain

 Urinary tract infections (UTIs)

-This is the most common cause of painful urination and burning sensation after ejaculating.
-The UTI happens when bacteria travels through the urethra and reaches the urinary tract.
+This is the most common cause of painful urination and a burning sensation after ejaculating.
+A UTI happens when bacteria travels through the urethra and reaches the urinary tract.

 While women are more likely to have UTIs, men can have them too.
 In fact, UTIs can affect a man’s prostate, epididymis (tube at the back of the testicles), and testicles.